Spencer Torkelson Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks fifth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks fourth in MLB.

-- The Twins have a 3.69 team ERA that ranks third across all league pitching staffs.
+- The Twins have a 3.65 team ERA that ranks third among all MLB pitching staffs.

-- The Twins surrender the eighth-fewest home runs in baseball (77 total, one per game).
+- The Twins give up the sixth-fewest home runs in baseball (77 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.